Survivor: Moving On

-Twenty minutes later they’re signing the lease papers for Pat to start leasing the apartment as of June first, and he hands her a cheque for the first month’s rent, last month’s rent, and the security deposit.
+Twenty minutes later they’re signing the lease papers for Pat to start leasing the apartment as of June first, and he hands her a cheque for the first month’s rent, last month’s rent, and another two month’s of security deposit.
 He’ll get the keys the day he arrives to move in.

 From there they go to a car dealership to buy Pat a new car.
 While in the taxi on the way there they phone the Chancellor’s secretary with the details of where Pat will be living, and who with.

 All Pat wants in the vehicle is a reasonable level of comfort with four wheel drive plus a towing package, but not a pickup truck.
 Bubba likes the GMC Yukon, so the yard they go to is the local GMC dealer.
 After spending half an hour in the yard looking at the different models and accessories Pat decides to purchase the Yukon SLT they have on a special sale.
 It has the towing package, sunroof, and many of the other optional extras.
 A big point in its favour is it’s already registered because it’s been used by the dealership staff for their work, and they no longer use it; thus they can drive it away.
 Pat grins, and says, “It may be hard to find at night, but it’ll be easy to keep clean!”
 Bubba laughs, because the car is onyx black with an all black interior, black wheels, and black tinted windows.
 The big thing Bubba likes is the extra security package fitted to the SUV.
 Because this is ready to go they don’t have to stay the night to have it made ready.